Areas of Interest

 - Health policy

-Haizhen Mou' primary research interests include fiscal governance, government budget management, fiscal federalism, and health care financing and expenditure, often from a political economy perspective.
-She received a SSHRC grant and several other awards.
+Haizhen Mou's primary research interests include fiscal governance, government budget management, fiscal federalism, and health care financing and expenditure, often from a political economy perspective.
+She received two SSHRC grants and several other awards.
 Her main teaching responsibilities include Public Finance and Quantitative Research Method for graduate students.
-She has supervised nine Ph.D. or MPP students and served on numerous graduate thesis committees.
+She has supervised eleven Ph.D. or MPP students and served on numerous graduate thesis committees.

 - Ph.D., Carleton University